 Data protection and information security is of the utmost importance to Insta ID Plus, so you can have trust and confidence in dealing with our organisation.

 We want to be transparent in explaining how and why we gather, store, share and use your personal information.
 Accordingly, this document provides a clear set of guidelines so that you can understand how we manage your personal information, the steps we take to protect your privacy as well as how, when and where we may collect, hold, use and disclose your personal information.
-It covers all personal information provided by you or your job applicants and employees, as well as other individuals who have given their written consent to us to conduct aan identity verification check or to otherwise use or services.
+It covers all personal information provided by you or your applicants, as well as other individuals who have given their written consent to us to conduct an identity verification check or to otherwise use or services.

 ‘Personal Information’ and ‘Sensitive Information’ Defined